Indigenous peoples in Canada: Visual art

 Indigenous peoples were producing art for thousands of years before the arrival of European settler colonists and the eventual establishment of Canada as a nation state.
 Like the peoples who produced them, Indigenous art traditions spanned territories across North America.
 Indigenous art traditions are organized by art historians according to cultural, linguistic or regional groups: Northwest Coast, Plateau, Plains, Eastern Woodlands, Subarctic, and Arctic.

 Art traditions vary enormously amongst and within these diverse groups.
 Indigenous art with a focus on portability and the body is distinguished from European traditions and its focus on architecture.
 Indigenous visual art may be used in conjunction with other arts.
-Shamans' masks and rattles are used ceremoniously in dance, storytelling and music.
+Among Inuit the masks and rattles of the angakkuq (shaman) are used ceremoniously in dance, storytelling and music.
 Artworks preserved in museum collections date from the period after European contact and show evidence of the creative adoption and adaptation of European trade goods such as metal and glass beads.
 The distinct Métis cultures that have arisen from inter-cultural relationships with Europeans contribute culturally hybrid art forms.
 During the 19th and the first half of the 20th century the Canadian government pursued an active policy of forced and cultural assimilation toward Indigenous peoples.
 The Indian Act banned manifestations of the Sun Dance, the Potlatch, and works of art depicting them.

 It was not until the 1950s and 1960s that Indigenous artists such as Mungo Martin, Bill Reid and Norval Morrisseau began to publicly renew and re-invent Indigenous art traditions.
 Currently, there are Indigenous artists practising in all media in Canada and two Indigenous artists, Edward Poitras and Rebecca Belmore, have represented Canada at the Venice Biennale in 1995 and 2005 respectively.

 Music

-The Aboriginal peoples of Canada encompass diverse ethnic groups with their individual musical traditions.
+Indigenous peoples in Canada encompass diverse ethnic groups with their individual musical traditions.
 Music is usually social (public) or ceremonial (private).
 Public, social music may be dance music accompanied by rattles and drums.
 Private, ceremonial music includes vocal songs with accompaniment on percussion, used to mark occasions like Midewivin ceremonies and Sun Dances.

 Traditionally, Indigenous peoples used the materials at hand to make their instruments for centuries before Europeans immigrated to Canada.
 First Nations people made gourds and animal horns into rattles, which were elaborately carved and brightly painted.
 In woodland areas, they made horns of birch bark and drumsticks of carved antlers and wood.
 Traditional percussion instruments such as drums were generally made of carved wood and animal hides.
 These musical instruments provide the background for songs, and songs the background for dances.
 Traditional First Nations people consider song and dance to be sacred.
 For years after Europeans came to Canada, First Nations people were forbidden to practice their ceremonies.